ken-a-c/Interactive-Storytelling/README.md

 1. Git Clone Repository

-In order to run code the myenv is needed to
+In order to run this code the myenv is needed

 2. python3 -m venv myenv